 Such diversionary content takes a more mirthful approach in Chompcraft, your party creating plush chompers that they drop into cartons.
 It seemed slightly pointless, even if funny, when it was first introduced, but you earn cp that can later be exchanged for in-game currency.
 It’s an optional minigame in itself, with players able to buy tools and snacks to improve efficiency and keep their party energised.
 Boosting production parameters will require a watchful eye, but you can leave this running whenever you want to take a break for some extra money.

 Where Bravely Default delivered revolution, Bravely Second: End Layer presents evolution.
 Whisking players back to Luxendarc’s charm, it is everything that we could have ever wanted from a sequel.
-Silicon Studio strongly lead the charge in a bountiful year that promises numerous Nintendo 3DS exclusive RPGs, and in Bravely Second have made sure that the bar remains high.
+Silicon Studio strongly leads the charge in a bountiful year that promises numerous Nintendo 3DS exclusive RPGs, and in Bravely Second has made sure that the bar remains high.

 Version Tested: Nintendo 3DS